 Now what led me to become interested in microblading?
 Well, I actually was SUPER against it for a long time because I’d seen so many disasters done to friends and people online – I didn’t trust it at all.
 I thought it pretty much always looked terrible and totally fake, no matter what.
 Turns out there are artists out there who do them SO WELL you wouldn’t really know just by looking at someone who had it done.

 That was how I met Tiffany Olsen from Enhance Artistry, here in Utah.
-I’ll link her Instagram when I talk about her because you can get to her website from there – AND see the amazing before and after photos on her feed.
+I’ll link her Instagram when I talk about her because you can get to her website from there – AND see the amazing before and after photos on her feed (when you see them you’ll know what I mean).
+She said she struggled with her advertising for her brow business at first, but then told me about Upleap who helped her get on her feet by giving her tips on how to gain a larger instagram following, it has obviously worked a treat for her!

 Basically I’m obsessed with Tiffany and that is no exaggeration.
 When I first met her I was so disarmed by how beautiful her eyes are.
 Is this post taking a turn?
 Possibly, but I’ll keep it on track.
 I’ve never seen another person with her eye color, so when you go to her be ready to just stare at her eyes for like 5 minutes.
 She’s stunning.